Cadify/Cadify-User-Manual/docs/menu_elements.md

   *Enabled only if a product is open.*

 - **Save as (Raw)**
-  Create first raw if no product is currently open.
   Save a copy of the current product as a new raw product.

 - **Publish**
   Publish or republish the current product to the cloud.